 I have to admit, some days I wonder how I’ve managed to stay sober without all of the chaos I once had in my life.
-Nowadays, the only real chaos I encounter takes place at the end of each day when I’m scrambling to get my baby bathed, fed and ready for bed.
+Nowadays, the only real chaos I encounter takes place at the end of each day when I’m scrambling to get my baby bathed, fed, and ready for bed.

 Before determining how to deal with chaos, you first need to identify which kind of chaos you're dealing with: created or uncontrollable.

 During one period of my active addiction, I found it possible to maintain a pretty decent-paying job.
-I made enough money to support my drug habit, as well as rent and gas and the occasional latte.
+I made enough money to support my drug habit, as well as rent and gas, and the occasional latte.

 During this period, when I still considered my addiction manageable, I would go out of my way to create chaos.
 I would steal from my parents even though I didn’t need to.
 I created problems at work, once storming out of the building and then calling later and crying for my job back.
 I’d make comments to other employees and friends of mine that would cause conflict and upheaval in my life.

-All these things I was doing is what I like to call "created chaos."
+All these things I was doing are what I like to call "created chaos."
 In reality, my life was already chaotic because of the poor choices I was making, but it was never crazy enough for me.

 After getting sober, I realized that the chaotic areas of my life were slowly dissipating.
 Once sober, I no longer went out of my way to create chaos.
-In fact, now that I'm in sober recovery, I try not to be confrontational at all.
+In fact, now that I'm in recovery, I try not to be confrontational at all.
 Though I sometimes notice that I still unintentionally want to create a little craziness, I have learned healthier ways to address these issues.